kerkathy/cv-hw3-mic/README.md

 ### Environment
 Please follow the instruction in [INSTALL.md](MIC/det/INSTALL.md) to install and use this repo.

 For installation problems, please consult issues in [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).

+There may be some problems regarding `coco-api` upon usage.
+Some `np.float` may need to be fixed into `float`.

 ### Inference
 ```